Editor’s note: This post was updated on Jan. 13, 2021.

 Get creative and keep the hike fun for your little ones.
 There are so many ways you can entertain your kids on winter hikes: you can stop and make a snowman or small fort, have a snowball fight, or you can even bring a sled or skis/snowboard to slide down on.

 Hiking with other families can make the hikes much easier, too.
 Get a few parents to help each other out and kids always like to follow and play with other children.
+[Editor’s note: Be mindful of COVID-19 restrictions in your area.]
 If your little ones had a blast out hiking, they will most likely want to go back on more winter adventures so, right from the start, make these winter hikes fun for them.

 Bring snacks and special treats

 Snacks always keep us going further and further, so pack more snacks than you think you need and make sure to pack some special treats, too.
 Even us adults like a little treat after a long hike.
-Bring some yummy baked goods, granola bars, pieces of dark chocolate, whatever will get your kiddos going.
-I love to bring hot chocolate in a thermos on those cold days, it helps warm you up, it tastes delicious and creates memories for life.
+Bring some yummy baked goods, granola bars, pieces of dark chocolate—whatever will get your kiddos going.
+I love to bring hot chocolate in a thermos on those cold days, it helps warm you up, it tastes delicious, and it creates memories for life.

 Be prepared for the car ride back home